 Sensors and actuators generate a high volume of telemetry data which is not relevant for an IoT application.
 Edge computing reduces the network expenditure of data transmission by filtering and processing the data before sending it to the cloud.

 Keeping in mind the prominence of edge computing, the book delves deeply into the topic.
-The first edition was focused on IoT, but edge systems are prevalent and a good understanding of their use cases, design, and frameworks is now a must in order to become an eminent IoT application developer.
+The first edition was focused on IoT, but edge systems are prevalent and a good understanding of their Applications, design, and frameworks is now a must in order to become an eminent IoT application developer.

-In addition, this new second edition is a definitive guide and instruction manual for new technologies, including 5G communications and technology; the new Bluetooth 5.1; MQTT 5 for edge to cloud secure and efficient communication; EdgeX and OpenFog computing frameworks; Ambient computing and synthetic sensing and dozens of new real-world use cases for IoT and edge computing.
+In addition, this new second edition is a definitive guide and instruction manual for new technologies, including 5G communications and technology; the new Bluetooth 5.1; MQTT 5 for edge to cloud secure and efficient communication; EdgeX and OpenFog computing frameworks; Ambient computing and synthetic sensing and dozens of new real-world Applications for IoT and edge computing.

 Encapsulating Enterprise IoT Application Development

 Readers of this book will have a holistic and expert review of everything from the edge to the cloud and back.
 This book covers everything from sensors to near-range and long-range telecommunications, edge computer architecture, edge to cloud data analytics and deep learning, and of course, security.

 It is intended to give readers a view of building real commercial and enterprise IoT and edge systems.
 It crosses multiple domains such as radio communications, embedded design, networking protocols, sensor physics, energy and power electronics, cloud and fog software frameworks, cloud computing, and analytics.

 Security is treated holistically in this book, from the sensor to the cloud and back.
 It covers security all the way from a device level to a communication level.
 Further, the specific security aspects pertaining to each topic are covered within each relevant chapter itself.